pietervdvn/MapComplete/Docs/Reasonings/2023 in Review.md

 or people passing by once to tell about their project.

 After the summer holiday, the community calls waned and weren't restarted - I was to busy and neglected them a bit.
 But - rejoice: we will restart them!
-The next one is [on friday the 26th of january](https://mobilizon.openstreetmap.fr/events/568afd3a-d18a-4ff0-acc4-626d6d09d6d5).
+The next one is [on friday the 26th of january, 14:00 CET](https://mobilizon.openstreetmap.fr/events/568afd3a-d18a-4ff0-acc4-626d6d09d6d5).

 ### Patrons

 Another nice milestone is that two more patrons started pledging a small amount for the development of MapComplete.

 I'm now [receiving €1.03 per week via Liberapay](https://liberapay.com/pietervdvn).
 I'd like to thank my three patrons for the trust and small financial contribution!

+If you feel like becoming a patron too, [head over to Liberapay](https://liberapay.com/pietervdvn).

 ### Mastodon-accounts